-There is an existing Greater Kumasi Urban Development Master Plan, sponsored by JICA and coordinated by the Spatial Planning Department of KMA in collaboration with the 6 adjoining Assemblies that formed the gKMA.
+There is an existing Greater Kumasi Urban Development Master Plan, sponsored by JICA and coordinated by the Spatial Planning Department of KMA in collaboration with the six adjoining Assemblies that formed the gKMA.
 Unfortunately, there has been neither formal coordination among them nor any higher-level authority to regulate inter-MMDA transport.
+Although the municipality is responsible for mobility management, regulatory measures for informal transport have been put in place.

-At the national level, the Ministry of Roads and Transport (MoRT) is responsible for road infrastructure, the Ministry of Port, Harbors, and Railway is in charge of the mass-transit railway.
+At the national level, the Ministry of Roads and Highways and the Ministry of Transport (MoRT) are responsible for road infrastructure, while the Ministry of Railway Development is in charge of the mass-transit railway.

-The Local Counterpart does not have the authority to borrow from international finance sources.
+The local governments do not have the possibility to borrow from international finance sources based on the Local Government Act of 2016.
 Systems and procedures are partially in place to monitor, evaluate and report on urban mobility.